chm0dx/leakyBuckets/README.md

                             Provide URLs of files to download.
 File path or comma-separated list.
     --az-accounts AZ_ACCOUNTS
                             Provide AZ storage accounts (defaults to passed-in keywords).
 File path or comma-separated list.
+    --all                 Show all results, even if the bucket isn't open.

     Examples:
     python3 leakyBuckets.py --keywords hooli